Separations between Combinatorial Measures for Transitive Functions: Basic definitions and notations

 \begin{defi}[Partial assignment] A partial assignment is a function $p:S \to \zone$ where $S \subseteq [n]$ and the size of $p$ is $|S|$.
 For $x \in \zone^n$ we say $p \subseteq x$ if $x$ is an extension of $p$, that is the restriction of $x$ to $S$ denoted $x|_S = p$. \end{defi}

-\begin{defi}[Certificate complexity] A $1$-certificate is a partial assignment which forces the value of the function to $1$ and similarly a $0$-certificate is a partial assignment which forces the value of the function to $0$.
+\begin{defi}[Certificate complexity] A $1$-certificate is a partial assignment that forces the value of the function to $1$ and similarly, a $0$-certificate is a partial assignment that forces the value of the function to $0$.
 The certificate complexity of a function $f$ on $x$, denoted as $\cert(x, f)$, is the size of the smallest $f(x)$-certificate that can be extended to $x$.

 Also, define $0$-certificate of $f$ as $\cert^{0}(f) = \max\{\cert(f,x):x\in \zone^n, f(x)=0\}$ and $1$-certificate of $f$ as $\cert^{1}(f) = \max\{\cert(f,x):x\in \zone^n, f(x)=1\}$.
 Finally, define the certificate complexity of $f:\zone^n \to \zone$, denoted by $\cert(f)$, to be $\max\{\cert^{0}(f), \cert^{1}(f)\}$. \end{defi}